-MySQL Server Installation:
+MySQL Server Installation

 $ sudo apt upgrade

-Here we have set the password of our default root username to “root”.
-You can set it to anything you like by replacing “root” after password BY in the above command.
+We set our password to “root”.
+You can set it to anything you like by replacing “root” (after password BY) in the above command.

-and exit MySQL by typing exit
+Now, you may exit MySQL by typing exit.

-MySQL Workbench Installation:
+MySQL Workbench Installation

 Enter the following command to download and install MySQL workbench.

-Using MySQL Workbench:
+Using MySQL Workbench

-Now go to the menu and in the search box type MySQL workbench and run it.
+Go to the Activities menu, and in the search box, type “MySQL workbench” and run it.